 A care and support plan identifies:

-- and the additional support you need to meet your needs
+- the additional support you need to meet your needs

 Planning your own support